msasen/persist-zustand/README.md

 )
 ```

+**Explanation:**
-**Explanation:** The `urlKeys: ['category', 'sortBy', 'page']` option specifies that only these three keys will be stored in the URL query parameters.
-When these values change, they are automatically synced to the URL, making the filtered state shareable via URL and bookmarkable.
-Other state properties (if any) are not persisted to the URL.
+The `urlKeys: ['category', 'sortBy', 'page']` option ensures that only these keys are stored in the URL.
+Whenever they change, the URL is updated automatically.
+This makes filtered configurations easy to share and bookmark, without leaking internal or unrelated state.

 ### 5. Persistent User Preferences

-Stores user preferences that persist across browser sessions, ideal for theme, language, and notification settings.
+Store user preferences that should persist across browser sessions—such as theme, language, and notification settings.

 ```typescript
 import { createPersistStore } from 'persist-zustand'